kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 ## Clarifying the requirements and behavior
 **Reason and Budget Definition:** Users should be able to define an reason and a corresponding budget(s).
-**Supported Reasons:** All disruption Reasons affected by the current Budgets implementation (underutilized, empty, expired, drifted) should be supported.
+**Supported Reasons:** All disruption Reasons affected by the current Budgets implementation (Underutilized, Empty, Drifted) should be supported.
 **Default Behavior for Unspecified Reasons:** Budgets should continue to support a default behavior for all disruption reasons.

 # API Design